Scan Line Technique: Scheduling Meeting Rooms

 253. Meeting Rooms II🔒 | 🟠 |

-In a previous interview, I was asked a very classic and practical algorithm question: the Meeting Room Scheduling Problem.
+During a previous interview, I was asked a very classic and practical algorithm problem: the Meeting Room Scheduling problem.

 You are given several intervals in the form [begin, end]

-, representing the start and end times of various meetings.
-Your task is to calculate the minimum number of meeting rooms required.
+, representing the start and end times of several meetings.
+Please calculate the minimum number of meeting rooms required.

 The function signature is as follows: